 Oklahoma State Flag

-The Oklahoma state flag is the official banner representing the state of Oklahoma.
+The Oklahoma state flag is the official civic flag of the state of Oklahoma.
 A sky blue field holds an Osage war shield at its center.
 The shield bears six crosses and seven pendant eagle feathers.

 A peace pipe crosses with an olive branch atop the shield.
 Below appears the word Oklahoma in white capital letters.
 The flag's design honors Native American heritage and peaceful settlement.